T0pGeek/truenas-on-hyper-V/README.md

  <p align="center">
  <h1>Instaling Truenas on Hyper-V</h1>
  </p>
-  this Tutorial will show you how to setup and configure TrueNAS Scale on Hyper-V.
+  This tutorial will show you how to set up and configure TrueNAS Scale on Hyper-V.
  <h2>Video Demonstration</h2>
  https://youtu.be/vkGs64GSq6Q